Mediate UK – Case Study Examples of Facilitation or Family Mediation Case Studies

-- They sent through their financial disclosures and overview of their agreement to their divorce negotiator who went through it before their meeting and meeting prepared notes for the joint negotiation session.
+- They sent through their financial disclosures and overview of their agreement to their facilitator, who went through it before their meeting and prepared notes for the facilitation session.

-- During their 90-minute meeting, which was held online, the negotiator checked they were happy with the financial disclosure and with the arrangements for the property
+- During their 90-minute meeting, which was held online, the facilitator checked they were happy with the financial disclosure and with the arrangements for the property

-- They had not discussed spousal maintenance, pensions or their liabilities, so the negotiator took them through the options and they agreed to keep all other assets and liabilities in their own name.
+- They had not discussed spousal maintenance, pensions or their liabilities, so the facilitator took them through the options and they agreed to keep all other assets and liabilities in their own name.

-- The negotiator produced a financial statement and memorandum of understanding, which the couple signed off once they had a chance to consider it.
+- The facilitator produced a financial statement and memorandum of understanding, which the couple signed off once they had a chance to consider it.

-- We instructed a solicitor to draft their consent order, whilst the couple agreed to manage the divorce themselves online through the Government portal.
+- We instructed our experienced family law solicitor to draft their consent order, whilst the couple agreed to manage the divorce themselves online through the Government portal.

 - The court asked a couple of questions from the solicitor which they dealt with as part of the fixed fee negotiated consent order package.